MichalRasinski/Ants_Mesa/README.md

-# Artificial_Life_Project
+# Ants_Mesa

 So far:

 Ants:
 - die if health is zero
 - some percent stays at the colony
-- go in random directions
+- when foraging go more or less in one direction
 - if are next to an enemy ant, then they attack
-- if are next to a food site, then they pick food and go to the home colony
+- if are next to a food site, then they pick food and go to the home colony based on their smell
 - if they carry food and are next to the home colony then they leave it there

 Colonies:
 - spawn ants
+- shelter ants
 - stores food

 FoodSites: